 It’s a shame that Safariland doesn’t make the Detective Special-sized Comp speedloader anymore.
 I’d like to see if one of those units would fit, but I just can’t find one to try.
 As Justin mentioned, the industry needs to get behind this gun and provide some good speedloader options for it.
 The same loaders would work on Colt’s Cobra-series of guns, so there’s definitely a market for them.

-I hate to say it, but I’m going to have to take a file and some sandpaper to those beautiful G10 and wood grips if I want to use a speedloader without interference.
+I hate to say it, but I’m going to have to take a file and some sandpaper to those beautiful G10 and wood grips if I want to use a speedloader without interference (Note: I later did.
+See the April 13, 2019 entry on DIY Grip Modifications).
 Unfortunately, the third man on our test team reports that the rubber grips on the standard K6s suffer from the same malady.

 This could have been one area where Kimber really separated themselves from the rest of the pack, but they didn’t.
 I’m not sure why the industry hasn’t managed to get this right in over a half a century, but there it is.

 The K6s DC sights are one of those good news / bad news propositions.
 On the good side, I’ve never seen a small frame revolver with sights as good as these.
 The Ruger LCR sights were an improvement on the standard J-Frame, but the K6s sights are in a class all by themselves.
 These sights offer a big and blocky sight picture, just like you get with a good set of autoloader sights.
 There’s a good amount of light on either side of the blade, and if you like 3-dot patterns (I don’t) you’ll be thrilled to find them there.